 How Companies Are Using Generative AI to Accelerate Execution

-In recent years, we have seen a significant increase in the use of generative artificial intelligence (generative AI) by companies to accelerate projects and solutions.
-This trend was evidenced by the MIT Sloan Master of Business Analytics' 2024 Capstone Project program, which connected students with organizations seeking to solve business challenges through data analysis.
+In recent years, we have witnessed a significant increase in the use of generative artificial intelligence (generative AI) by companies to accelerate projects and solutions.
+This trend was evidenced in the 2024 Capstone Project program of the MIT Sloan Master of Business Analytics, which connected students with organizations seeking to solve business challenges through data analysis.

 An interesting finding is that generative AI, when combined with data analytics, enables companies to execute faster.
 While traditional machine learning approaches—now referred to as “legacy machine learning”—focus on precision and individual personalization, generative AI unlocks speed in processes and decision-making.